 Respect your skip’s decision.
 If you do see it differently from the mat, then by all means politely tell the skip, but play your bowl as the skip directs.
 After all the skip is in charge of the team and can see the head.

-Never walk in front of a bowler when they are on the mat, and if you see any spectators moving in that direction ask them to stop, if you can, until the bowler has delivered their bowl.
+Never walk across the head end of a rink , either on the green or on the pathway, when a bowler is on the mat, and if you see any spectators moving in that direction ask them to stop, if you can, until the bowler has delivered their bowl.

 Stay within your own rink and do not wander into an adjacent rink.